opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/import_saved_objects_with_file_upload.gif" alt="Multiple data sources in Saved object management">{: .img-fluid}

-To import saved objects belong to a connected data source, follow these steps:
+Follow these steps to import saved objects from a connected data source:

 1. Locate your copy of `opensearch_dashboards.yml` and open it in the editor of your choice.
 2. Set `data_source.enabled` to `true`.
 3. Connect to OpenSearch Dashboards and select **Dashboards Management** > **Saved objects**.